nbbdog11/http-response-tester/README.md

 # http-response-tester

-A simple <a href="http://expressjs.com/" title="Express" target="_blank">Express</a> app that responds to a request with the HTTP status code that was requested.
+A simple <a href="http://expressjs.com/" title="Express" target="_blank">Express</a> app that responds to an HTTP request with the HTTP status code that was requested.
+Licensed under the MIT License.

 ## Usage
 Install dependencies: